Plug-Outlet/l33t-cc-storage/README.md

 - To import card data, use the import function in the application.
 - Right-click on a card entry to access the context menu for options like Remove, BIN Check, and Submit Test.

+## Want to Edit the Program?
+If you want to make any edits or alterations and there IS a .ui present in the source code - Use [PYQT](https://www.qt.io/) and open the UI with that software

 ## Contact
 For any inquiries, please open an issue in the GitHub repository.